KYVENetwork/docs/docs/validators/protocol_nodes/pools/cosmos_hub/run_node.md

 ## Start node on multiple pools

 This step is optional, but the more pools you participate in the higher the rewards.
 If you want to join another pool just repeat the previous steps (Install pool binaries).
-For that you have to create a new valaccount, because a valaccount can only run on one storage pool.
+For that you have to create a new valaccount, because a valaccount can only run on one data pool.
 Once you have setup the second valaccount you can start it.
 You can see all the pools you are participating in your validator page.

 :::caution
 **WARNING**: Joining for example a second pool might double your rewards, but it also doubles the danger of getting slashed.